 The figure of the person selling chestnuts on the street is traditionally known as “La Castanyera“.
 She’s usually portrayed as an older woman dressed in tattered clothes, with a scarf over her head and a long skirt reaching her feet, roasting chestnuts in front of a spit on the street and wrapping them in a newspaper.

 If you love chestnuts with all your heart and soul, you can’t miss the Fira de la Castanya.
 It’s a two-day festivity dedicated to this delicious food, with a market selling all things chestnut, live music, tastings of chestnut dishes, and many more activities.
-The celebration takes place in the village of Viladrau on the 28th and 29th of October.
+The celebration takes place in the village of Viladrau on the 26th and 27th Oct.

 Harvest olives to make olive oil